By Wendy Ruopp , January 20, 2016 - 3:06pm

 Quinoa is all the rage these days—and once you’ve made a few quinoa recipes, it’s not hard to see why.
 It cooks in 15 to 20 minutes, which means it is a truly convenient whole grain, and makes itself at home in lots of different kinds of recipes—soups, salads, casseroles, even desserts (Hello, quinoa blondies .)

-When the EatingWell Test Kitchen was testing the new quinoa recipes in the March/April issue of EatingWell magazine and putting the results out for lunch at our office, the Quinoa Lasagna was a huge hit.
+When the EatingWell Test Kitchen was testing new quinoa recipes and putting the results out for lunch at our office, this Quinoa Lasagna recipe was a huge hit.
 A pan of it disappeared in minutes and people clamored for the recipe to make it at home.

 For this quinoa lasagna recipe, the quinoa stands in for lasagna noodles.
 To assemble, you spread cooked quinoa in a 9x13-inch casserole dish.
 (Get our tips for how to cook quinoa perfectly every time .)
 Then you cover the quinoa with either jarred tomato sauce or make an easy mushroomy tomato sauce.
 You follow that with a layer of thinly sliced zucchini, a mixture of cottage cheese and Parmesan, a layer of spinach and top it with melty mozzarella.
 The result is not only simpler to put together than traditional lasagna, it’s a great vegetarian main dish that’s less than 300 calories a serving!